When "I Don't Want To" Becomes a Barrier: Navigating Resistance in Extracurriculars

 Feb 22, 2026By Cori McGuire

 As parents, we’ve all heard it: "I don't want to go!"
-Sometimes it’s just a mood, but for many families I work with, this resistance is a constant hurdle—even for vital activities like school or life-saving skills like swimming.
+Sometimes it’s just a mood, but for many families, this resistance is a constant hurdle even for vital activities like school or essential life-saving skills like swimming lessons.

 When your child refuses to participate, it’s natural to feel stuck.
 You might find yourself wondering: Is this just shyness?
 Is it a sensory issue?
 Could my child be on the autism spectrum or have other neurodivergent traits?